The types of MRI used – most commonly T1- and T2- weighted scans – measure resonance in different ways.

 Once a diagnosis of MS has been clearly established, no additional MRI scans are needed for diagnostic purposes.

 But they remain important tools for tracking the progress of the disease and making treatment decisions.
-For example, a neurologist may consider disease activity on MRI as well as a person’s clinical symptoms and relapses in order to determine whether the current treatment is effective or a change in treatment needs to be considered.
+For example, a neurologist may consider disease activity on an MRI as well as a person’s clinical symptoms and relapses in order to determine whether the current treatment is effective or a change in treatment needs to be considered.

 Talk to your doctor about how often you can expect to have an MRI.